Skip to content

 • GitHub Issues: Bug reports and feature requests

-• Discord (coming soon): Real-time chat and collaboration
+• Discord (coming soon): Real-time chat

 • Email: Direct contact for sensitive issues